dimensionofficial/DimensionChain/README.md

 <a name="gettingstarted"></a>
 ## Getting Started
-Instructions detailing the process of getting the software, building it, running a simple test network that produces blocks, account creation and uploading a sample contract to the blockchain can be found in [Getting Started](https://developers.eos.io/eonio-nodeos/docs/overview-1) on the [EOSIO Developer Portal](https://developers.eos.io).
+Instructions detailing the process of getting the software, building it, running a simple test network that produces blocks, account creation and uploading a sample contract to the blockchain can be found in [Getting Started](https://developers.eos.io/eonio-nodeos/docs/overview-1) on the [dimension Developer Portal](https://developers.eos.io).